VGE - Vertical Grading Editor

 Command Started - Select Location

-Delete PI
+Delete PVI

 Grid Editor